anjum04/Assignment/README.md

 Finally, it returns a string that contains the extracted values and the formatted expiration time.

-You can use this API by generating a JWT token with the desired values and expiration time, and passing it as a Bearer token in the Authorization header of a GET request to the /api/values endpoint.
+we can use this API by generating a JWT token with the desired values and expiration time, and passing it as a Bearer token in the Authorization header of a GET request to the /api/values endpoint.